kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/how/translate.md

 * A new command, beginning with, for example, `de : build_md_translations` for German, after the other existing language-specific commands that matches the content those commands with the new language code.
 * The new language code to the end of the line beginning with `all,serve :`.

-#### The update to `config.yml`
+#### Update `config.yml`

-You need to add the language to `config.yml` for it to show up in the language selector in the header.
+Add the language to `config.yml` so it will show up in the language selector in the header.
 Find the section beginning with `extra:`, and then locate the subsection beginning with `alternate:`.
 For German, you would add the following:

 ```yaml
     - name: Deutsch